styler-ai/cursor-python-template/README.md

 ## Overview

 (Provide a brief overview of the project here.
-Explain it's a template for Python projects using Cursor, including standard structure and generic AI rules.)
+Explain it's a template for Python projects, including standard structure and generic AI rules.)

+**This template is specifically designed for development using the [Cursor](https://cursor.sh/) editor**, which integrates AI capabilities and utilizes the rules defined in the `.cursor/rules/` directory.
+While the code structure is standard Python, using Cursor is highly recommended to fully leverage the AI-assisted development workflow this template facilitates.

+This template is maintained by Shaun Tyler (styler-ai).

 ## Features